BSc(Hons) Midwifery (Blended Learning)

 - GCSE: Grade C/4 or above in English Language or Literature, Mathematics and Science, or equivalent.
 We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.

-- A-level subjects: Grade B or above in a Science or Social Science subject.
+- A-level subjects: Grade B or above in a Science, Health or Social Science subject.

 - Relevant subjects: Subjects that meet the Science/Social Science requirement for this course: Biology, Applied Biology, Human Biology, Chemistry, Physics, Psychology, Applied Science, Science (Biology route), Science (Chemistry route), Science (Physics route), Sociology.

-- EDEXCEL (BTEC) Diploma: You'll need a minimum of five units in a Science or Social Science subject.
+- EDEXCEL (BTEC) Diploma: You'll need a minimum of five units in a Science, Health or Social Science Subject.
 You may be asked to do more based on the size of your units.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

-- Access: 15 Level 3 credits at Distinction in a Science or Social Science subject.
+- Access: 15 Level 3 credits at Distinction in a Science, Health or Social Science subject.

-- Baccalaureate IB: A minimum Grade 6 in a Higher Level Science or Social Science subject.
+- Baccalaureate IB: A minimum Grade 6 in a Higher Level Science, Health or Social Science subject.

-- Irish Highers: H1 in a Science or Social Science subject.
+- Irish Highers: H1 in a Science, Health or Social Science subject.

 You will also be considered if you have a Level 3 Senior Health Care Support Worker Apprenticeship Diploma if you are employed as a Midwifery Support Worker.